Submit your username or email address. You will enter your password on the next step.

 When can I apply to the Fellowship Program?

 Applications for the Fellowship are accepted on a rolling basis throughout the year.
 Due to the number of applications received for the Fellowship classes, we can no longer guarantee placement in a specific class.
 Applicants are accepted on a first qualified, first-accepted basis.
 Assignment to a specific class is by date of payment of the Holding Fee and Deposit and availability of open seats.
 Classes start in February and August of each year.

 What if I'm not currently in practice?
 Can I still be accepted into the Fellowship?

 It's most beneficial for Fellows to be in an active practice because the learning experiences involve interaction with patients.
 However, licensed physicians who are not currently in an active practice are considered without prejudice.

 The tuition is prohibitive for me.
 Are there any scholarships or financial aid funds available?

 Since the Fellowship is not a degree-granting program with the University of Arizona, there is no financial aid available through federally sponsored student loans.
-However, the Fellowship is awarding 2 scholarships of up to $15,000 each for healthcare practitioners that work with underserved populations.
-Additionally, 2 scholarships for NPs, CNMs and PAs, will be awarded for up to $15,000.
+However, the Fellowship offers multiple scholarships.
+Please follow the link to find out more information about the scholarships offered.
 For more information please visit the Scholarships page.
-If you have questions, contact Moira Andre at (520) 626-2865 or email Admissions.
-Staff can work with you on a variety of payment plans.
+If you have questions, email Admissions.

 I am not a primary care physician.
 Is this program right for me?